Close Your Eyes Hind: Development

 For 10 months, Zaza gathered volunteers to work on the film.
-It started with 4 people and grew into a team of about 40 people; all willing to cooperate voluntarily.
-Zaza was also allowed to use a professional studio in Amsterdam for free for the shooting.
-However, Zaza still needed a lot of money for set decoration, costumes, visual effects and transport.
-He approached around 13 production companies with no success.
-Zaza then turned to organizations that stand up for Palestinian people.
-Some time later, he received the first 2000 euros from one organization, followed by smaller contributions from other people, but that still was not enough.
+It started with 4 people and grew into a team of about 40 volunteers.
+Zaza was also allowed to freely use a professional studio in Amsterdam for the shooting.
+However, Zaza still needed a lot of money for set decoration, costumes, visual effects, and transport.
+He approached around 13 production companies to no success, then turned to organizations that stood up for the Palestinian people.
+Some time later, he received the first 2000 euros from one organization, followed by smaller contributions from others, but that was still not enough.
 Zaza then decided to crowdfund the project.
-They needed around 17.000 euros to fund the film, but ended up raising 25.000 euros.
-Over 600 people contributed to the crowfunding, mainly Dutch people, and some of them were of Arab origin.
+They needed around 17,000 euros to fund the film, but ended up raising 25,000 euros.
+Over 600 people contributed to the crowdfunding campaign, mainly Dutch people, some of whom were of Arab origin.

-Zaza opted for fiction based on the true story of Hind Rajab rather than a documentary.
-Some scenes, such as the phone calls, were filmed exactly like they happened, but for other scenes, Zaza used his imagination.
-Zaza said he wanted to make the viewer feel like they are sitting next to Rajab in the car, and sympathize with her thoughts and feelings.
+Zaza opted for a work of fiction based on the true story of Hind Rajab rather than a documentary.
+Some scenes, such as the phone calls, were filmed exactly as they happened.
+Zaza said he wanted to make the viewer feel as if they were sitting next to Rajab in the car and to sympathize with her thoughts and feelings.
 "Did she maybe dance or sing in the car before this tragedy?
 Was she hopeful?
 Scared?
 Was she crying?
 What did she think about death?", he explained.
-Zaza said that Rajab symbolizes all the children in Gaza who have been killed by the Israeli army since October 2023.
-"Hind has become a symbol for all those children who called for help while the world looked away," Zaza said.
+Zaza said that Rajab symbolizes all the children in Gaza killed by the Israeli army since October 2023: "Hind has become a symbol for all those children who called for help while the world looked away."

-The film's total production budget was €500.000.
-Zaza said that half of the proceeds will go to Rajab's family, who are still in Gaza and want to leave but cannot afford to get out of there.
+The film's total production budget was €500,000.
+Zaza said that half of the proceeds will go to Rajab's family, who are still in Gaza and cannot afford to leave.

 Filming

-Principal photography took place at ReadySet Studios in Amsterdam, the Netherlands in December 2024.
+Principal photography took place at ReadySet Studios in Amsterdam in December 2024.
 The environment around the car was recreated in 3D.

 Release

-Close Your Eyes Hind made its world premiere at a benefit screening at the Focus Filmtheater Arnhem in Gelderland, the Netherlands on 18 June 2025.
+Close Your Eyes Hind premiered at a benefit screening at the Focus Filmtheater Arnhem in Gelderland on 18 June 2025.
 It later premiered in competition at the Netherlands Film Festival on 28 September 2025, and was made available online on the festival's website on 1 October 2025.
 The film made its international premiere in competition at the El Gouna Film Festival in Egypt on 20 October 2025.
-It was broadcast on television for the first time by Dutch TV channel NPO 2 on 6 November 2025, and the following day it was made available to watch online for free on NPO 3's website, and also on NPO Start, and on Al Jazeera 360.
+It was broadcast on television for the first time by Dutch TV channel NPO 2 on 6 November 2025, and the following day, it was made available to watch online for free on NPO 3's website, and also on NPO Start, and on Al Jazeera 360.